Mining M&A standoff tests bankers' patience and skills

 For bankers advising potential buyers, the environment is just as tough.
 Not only do they face the challenge of sifting serious bidders from bargain hunters, from those who may be ultimately too wary to seal any deal, they are also negotiating in an environment where the price of iron ore has held up above $130 a tonne - meaning the biggest sellers aren't desperate.

-"(Major miners) are not forced sellers, they are trying to realize value," said Jason Burkitt, UK mining leader at PwC.
+"(Major miners) are not forced sellers, they are trying to realise value," said Jason Burkitt, UK mining leader at PwC.

 Traditional private equity funds dipping their toe in the water are moving forward only very slowly, while industry buyers are finding it tough to raise equity funding from investors wary after $75 billion of writedowns across the mining sector in the past two years.
 Even Chinese buyers - the go-to solution in many auctions - have been cautious.